 the two digits (with a leading zero where applicable, "00" indicating that the approval was granted in accordance with original version of a regulation) that indicate the series of amendments applied to the approval pursuant to Schedule 4, paragraph 3, Section 2(a) of the 1958 Agreement and

-the four to six-digit sequential number (with leading zeros in case the sequential number is less than 1000) pursuant to Schedule 4, paragraph 3, Section 3 of the 1958 Agreement, both as contained within the approval number assigned by the Contracting Party pursuant to paragraph 5.2.
+the four to six-digit sequential number (with leading zeros in the case that the sequential number is less than 1000) pursuant to Schedule 4, paragraph 3, Section 3 of the 1958 Agreement, both as contained within the approval number assigned by the Contracting Party pursuant to paragraph 5.2.

 3. Application for approval